How To Start A Profitable Snow Cone Business In 5 Steps

 Before you say duh, let’s go back to the Hawaii issue from earlier.
 Are you going to make a clear decoration that you are a Snow Cone business or a Shaved Ice business?
 Or, are you going to offer the option for either?

-It’s probably best to choose one and stick with it for branding identity purposes.
+It's probably best to choose one and stick with it for branding identity purposes.
 Also, will you be selling anything else to compliment the cones?
 Would selling bottled water make sense to passers-by just looking to quench their thirst?
-Upsells and variety are a good thing, but it also means more upfront costs and a complex menu.
+Upsells and variety are good, but they also mean more upfront costs and a complex menu.

 Snow Cones have larger ice crystals that make the texture more crunchy.
 Shaved Ice is fine and fluffy like snow.

 There are a few options on the type of setup for your snow cone selling.
-You may determine one of these is more viable than others depending on where you live, population, and opportunities in your area.
+You may determine one of these is more viable than the others depending on where you live, your population, and the opportunities in your area.

 Location, Location, Location.
 A key to having a successful snow cone business is having the right location or locations.
 If you plan on selling in specific areas, you want to make sure there’s enough car or foot traffic.